Field Guide: CEO Readiness for Agentic AI Integration

 4. Organizational resilience will depend on how well you defend—and design for—humane security.

-“Your AI decisions may be the most important of your career and set the foundations for the generations to follow.”
+“Your AI's decision framework may be the most important of your career and set the foundations for the generations to follow.”

 -Heidi Hysell, Fractional Chief Intelligence Officer, Future Insights